Statues and monuments in Tower Hamlets

 Statue of Clement Attlee

-During his time as Prime Minister between 1945 and 1951, the British government took major steps to nationalise major industries and public utilities as well as create the National Health Service.
+During his time as Prime Minister between 1945 and 1951, the British government took steps to nationalise major industries and public utilities as well as create the National Health Service.
 He also set standards of duty and decency at the top for all subsequent Prime Ministers.

 The statue was originally unveiled in Limehouse by Lord Wilson of Rievaulx in 1988.
 Over the years it fell into disrepair and was vandalised.
-The relocation and repair of the statue in 2010 was funded by Queen Mary University of London and facilitated by the London Borough of Tower Hamlets, from which it is now on long term loan.
+The relocation and repair of the statue in 2010 was funded by Queen Mary University of London and facilitated by the London Borough of Tower Hamlets, from which it is now on long-term loan.

 Edward VII Bust